No one really prepares you for this part.

 Not just the skipped periods.

-Not just the “maybe this is menopause?” guessing game.
+Not just the ‘is this hormonal?’ guessing game.

 What’s Actually Changing